-I may also examine that state's specific military doctrine and its broader implications.
+I may also examine the military doctrine of a given state and its broader implications.
 Similar military-centered analyses will appear here and not on the country's dedicated page (or that of the region where it is located).
-On the contrary, when I will examine a state's grand strategy, I will post the report on its specific page (or, again, that of the region).
+On the contrary, when I will examine a state's Grand Strategy, I will post the report on its specific page (or, again, that of the region).

-Additionally, I could possibly write more abstract papers on military doctrines, strategies, or the impact of a given category of weapons systems on warfare.
+Additionally, I could possibly write more abstract papers on military doctrines, strategies, or the impact of a given category of weapons systems on warfare; as well as analyses on the today's main military trends or past operations.
 In this case, the papers will appear on this page.

 That said, military issues and strategy remain relevant in today's world.
 Conflicts exist in many parts of the world, and even though large-scale industrial wars among states seem a thing of the past, nothing excludes that they will not reappear in the future.
-Many countries are undertaking vast military modernization programs and introducing new systems, and the balance of power is continuously shifting.
+Many countries are undertaking vast military modernization programmes and the balance of power is continuously shifting.
 Therefore, is is important to examine and evaluate the impact of these developments to properly assess the risks and understand the reality of state-to-state power plays.

 I have always had an interest in strategy and military matters, and my expertise is largely the result of personal readings; even though I had some related courses at university as well.

 Space: The final frontier, where no conflict has been fought before.